 - Increase Grade Levels

-- You must sift through the information and keep what is relevant, ignoring things that do not relate to the material’s foundation.
+- To study smarter, you must sift through the information and keep it relevant, ignoring things unrelated to the material’s foundation.

 - The best way to do this is by writing it out in a way you know.

 - Utilize things like mind maps, diagrams, graphs, and any other items necessary to learn the information better.